-During the second phase, the PN needs to continue with individual training, and equipment acquisition begins in earnest-FMF, FMS, DCS, BPC or from other agencies.
-The U.S. may need to conduct Distinguished Visitor Orientation Tours to get PN senior civilian and military personnel to understand the program and cement their buy-in.
-The PN may need human resources help attract and retain quality personnel.
-The PN may need budgeting training to learn how to budget for this.
+During the second phase, the IP needs to continue with individual training, and equipment acquisition begins in-Foreign Military Financing (FMF), Foreign Military Sales (FMS), Direct Commercial Sales (DCS), BPC, or from other agencies.
+The U.S. may need to conduct Distinguished Visitor Orientation Tours to get IP senior civilian and military personnel to understand the program and cement their buy-in.
+The IP may need human resources help to attract and retain quality personnel.
+The IP may need budgeting training to learn how to budget for this.
 This is where institutional capability building comes in.
-This could culminate with the PN participating as observers in a Joint Interagency Exercise.
+This could culminate with the IP participating as observers in a Joint Interagency Exercise.

-During the third phase, the PN may need some advanced training.
-The PN may need logistics and sustainment training to sustain their force.
+During the third phase, the IP may need some advanced training.
+The IP may need logistics and sustainment training to sustain their force.
 Their support elements might need equipment and training.
-At this point, the U.S. and PN could set up exchanges.
-This phase could culminate with the PN participating, at a higher level, in another Joint Interagency Exercise.
+At this point, the USG and IP could set up exchanges.
+This phase could culminate with the IP participating, at a higher level, in another Joint Interagency Exercise.

 Additional KLE and military staff talks are conducted during the fourth and fifth phases.
-These highlight the program's progress, sustaining support within the PN and the U.S. Simultaneously, the U.S. continues working on interoperability as the PN goes through a certification process and conducts detailed planning for interagency operations.
+These highlight the program's progress, sustaining support within the IP and the USG.
+Simultaneously, the U.S. continues working on interoperability as the IP goes through a certification process and conducts detailed planning for interagency operations.

 All LOEs or Significant Security Cooperation Initiatives require this process.
 Please note that, in this example, the planners identified approximate costs and programs that they would like to use to achieve the desired end state five years out.
-It is a mix of interagency and PN funding.
-Planners need a baseline knowledge of the different programs in order to identify potential funding sources.
-If the planners are not sure of existing funding streams, they need to at least estimate potential costs and work with higher-level policy personnel to identify and forecast resources.
+It is a mix of interagency and IP funding.
+Planners need a baseline knowledge of the different programs to identify potential funding sources.
+If the planners are unsure of existing funding streams, they need to estimate potential costs and work with higher-level policy personnel to identify and forecast resources.